Case Results in Civil Asset Forfeiture Cases

 On October 18, 2020, an agent with Customs and Border Protection (CBP) seized $30,830.00 from our client at the Dallas/Ft.
 Worth (DFW) Airport.
 Before hiring our firm, the client attempted to file a pro se claim, but received correspondence from D.M.
 Nichols, Fines, Penalties & Forfeiture Officer and Paralegal Specialist Steven M. McGuirk at the Dallas/Ft.
 Worth Airport.

 The letter claimed that the initial claim filed by the client on a pro se basis appeared to be “in conflict” about whether an administrative or judicial proceeding was being requested.
-After we were retained, we filed a second verified claim for court action on the client’s behalf which CBP received on December 30, 2020.
+After we were retained, we filed a second verified claim for court action on the client’s behalf, which CBP received on December 30, 2020.

 More than 90 days later, the Assistant United States Attorney (AUSA) filed a complaint for forfeiture in the Dallas Division of the Northern District of Texas Dallas.
-Shortly thereafter, we provided proof that the 90 day CAFRA deadline was missed.
+We provided proof that the 90 day CAFRA deadline was missed.
 CPB agreed to return the money and the AUSA then filed a Motion for Voluntary Dismissal with prejudice pursuant to Fed.
 R. Civ.
 R. 41(a)(1)(A)(i).
 The motion explained:

 “This dismissal is based on the untimely nature of the complaint, filed more than 90 days after an initial claim was made to Customs and Border Patrol for the $30,830 in question.
 Plaintiff has spoken with counsel for the Claimant of the $30,830 and understands there are no objections to this dismissal.”